appcircleio/appcircle-docusaurus/docs/account/my-organization/my-organization.md

 To switch between organizations or sub organizations, follow these steps:

 1. **Locate the Organization Switch Button:**
-  - At the bottom of your screen, find the button that displays the name of your current organization.
+  - Find the button displaying the name of your current organization at the bottom of your screen.

 2. **Press the Organization Switch Button:**
-  - Click on this button to display a list of available organizations and sub-organizations that you are a part of.
+  - Click this button to display a list of available organizations and sub-organizations you are part of.

 3. **Select the Desired Organization:**
-  - From the list, choose the organization or sub-organization you wish to switch to.
+  - From the list, choose the organization or sub-organization you want to switch to.

 :::important